bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 # The Concept of Concurrent Mode

 As I mention in the introduction, the concept of Concurrent Mode is not a _new method_.
 Think of processors as an example, they got a scheduler which prioritises the most important taks when a resource is available.
-The same is it for JavaScript compiler, but instead of a processor, it has **one** thread for user interaction it has to use wisely (the UI thread).
-If this thread freezes, it can't react (pun intended) to new events.
-Concurrent Mode want to prevent this by creating several `mini-threads` in the UI main thread with its own scheduler to be able to be responsive.
-The scheduler parts the rendering tasks which can be paused due to other more important jobs.
+The same is it for the JavaScript compiler, but instead of a processor, it has **one** thread for user interaction (the UI thread) it has to use wisely.
+If this thread "freezes" due to work overload, it can't react (pun intended) to new events until it is done.
+Concurrent Mode want to prevent this by creating several `mini-threads` within the UI main thread, and with its own scheduler it can maintain the responsiveness.

 # The User Experience

 The _once rendering, always rendering_ problem is sometimes hard to avoid, because even though your application has nice performance, the device the user has may not be strong enough to handle it.
 Factors as network speed and device capabilities may cause your application to stutter, even though you have done a nice job with throttling and debouncing.

 There are some events that you want to happen immediately, for instance hovering over elements or typing into an input field.
 If your device is busy rendering the list,  the hover effect is not visible before it is done with the previous task.
 And the scroll may freeze(!#$%&).
 When React begins to render, you can't stop it until it is done.
-That's why the Concurrent Mode (they say) may come to save the day.
-The new feature will focus on human interactions; simple tasks like hover and scroll should happen instantly, while navigation to new sites and click-events is more acceptable to be more time consuming (they claim research has shown).
+Concurrent Mode will focus on human interactions; simple tasks like hover and scroll should happen instantly, while navigation to new sites and click-events is more acceptable to be more time consuming (they claim research has shown).

 ## Interruptible Rendering